-Students who miss an exam may have an opportunity to take a Make-up exam.
-Make-up exams will ONLY be given to students who make prior arrangements BEFORE the scheduled exam or can show valid proof (Doctors appointment, family emergency, etc.) that missing the scheduled exam could not be avoided.
-The Make-up exam may be different than the version taken on the scheduled exam date and WILL CONSIST OF ALL ESSAY AND SHORT ANSWER QUESTIONS.
-You will NOT be allowed to take a Make-up exam because you forgot to take it on the scheduled exam day or you do not like the score on your first attempt.
+Students who miss an exam (with valid proof) will have an opportunity to take a Make-up exam.
+Make-up exams will only be given to students who make prior arrangement BEFORE the scheduled exam or can show valid proof (Doctors appointment, family emergency, etc.) that missing the exam could not be avoided.
+The Make-up exam may be different than the version taken on the scheduled exam date and may consist of all essay questions.